sdtechdev/vanilla-modal/README.md

 * `{Function} open(String)`

   The modal's callable `open` method.
-Requires an existing DOM selector string.
+  This requires the passed DOM ID target to be present on the page.

 * `{Function} destroy()`

-  Closes the modal and removes all event listeners.
+  Closes the modal and removes all event listeners and internal references.

----
+  This releases an instantiated modal to the next garbage collection cycle.

 ## Options and Defaults

 The options object contains DOM selector strings and bindings.
-It can be overridden at instantiation by providing an `options` object to `new VanillaModal(options)`.
+Defaults are overridden by providing an `options` object to a new VanillaModal instance.

-The API is feature-frozen for the `version 1.x.x` branch.
+> Note: this API is feature-frozen for the 1.x release, but subject to change at 2.x.

 #### Defaults:

 ```js
 {
   modal : '.modal',